2014-2015 Zoo Class

 African Safari - Tuesday, 5/19/2015 at 11:15am - From gigantic giraffes to enormous elephants, learn about some of the biggest animals in Africa as you stomp into our savanna classroom.
 Touch real hides and horns and sing a song in Swahili, a native language of coastal Africa.
 Make a savanna poster and visit the Zoo’s largest residents.
 (ESS)

-2nd - 3rd grade - Most classes offer a take home activity.
+2nd - 3rd grade - PRICE FOR ALL 4 CLASSES: $9.66.
+Most classes offer a take home activity.
 Price reflects number of class offered through The Zoological Society.
 Classes run 60 min unless otherwise noted.

 Scavenger Hunt - Thursday, 9/25/2014 at 11:15am - The hunt will be coordinated by Oumalay (Master's Touch) using the Zoological Society's Scavenger Hunt Worksheet.
 This will be a fun way for the students to get out and explore the Zoo and learn about the animals!
 SCAVENGER HUNT WORKSHEET.
 This is not a provided course through the Zoological Society.
 The Scavenger Hunt will cost $1.00 (my library charge $0.10/page).
 The fee is for a copy of the Scavenger Hunt packet & additional materials.
 I will need parent volunteers for this day please!